-The COVID-19 pandemic has made international travel more challenging, but the Company has managed to adjust worker rotations and implement Covid-19 protocols to keep the operations in Greenland running near normal.
+The COVID-19 pandemic has made international travel more challenging, but the Company has managed to adjust worker rotations and implement Covid-19 protocols to keep the operations in Greenland running as near to normal as possible.
 Government imposed self-isolation, fluctuations in currencies and volatile financial markets pose significant challenges in planning, budgeting and carrying out meaningful exploration programs.
 Further uncertainties arise from the inability of the Company to gauge the duration of the pandemic.
 Hudson anticipates that the pandemic may lead to a global slowdown in demand for some of the commodities and metals that it has in its portfolio but is optimistic these will rebound in the near term.
-Of note is the significant increase in demand for paints and coatings due to the pandemic.
-This is a key market for the Company's anorthosite.
+Of note is the significant increase in demand for paints and coatings due to the pandemic which is a key market for anorthosite.
+The pandemic has also put focus on supply chains which may be beneficial to the critical metals the Company has in its portfolio.